1. General information

-2) Council regulation (EC) No 2223/96 of 25 June 1996 on the European system of national and regional accounts in the Community;
+- European Parliament and Council regulation (EU) No 549/2013 of 21 May 2013 on the European system of national and regional accounts in the European Union;

-5) ESA’95 manual on government deficit and debt issued by the Statistical Office of the European Union - Eurostat (further in the text - Eurostat);
+- Manual on government deficit and debt (Implementation of ESA 2010) issued by Statistical Office of the European Union Eurostat;

 1.2.
 Order of general government sector composition determination

-According to ESA’95, general government sector (S.13) in Latvia consists of three subsectors:
+According to ESA 2010, general government sector (S.13) in Latvia consists of three subsectors: